2012 Summer Olympics opening ceremony: Countdown (21:00–21:04 BST)

 A two-minute film, Journey along the Thames, directed by Boyle and produced by the BBC, opened the ceremony.
 To the sound of "Surf Solar" by Fuck Buttons, it followed the River Thames from its source to the heart of London, juxtaposing images of contemporary British life with pastoral shots and flashes of scenes from the stadium.
 The characters Ratty, Mole and Toad from The Wind in the Willows were briefly seen, as was a "Monty Python hand" pointing towards London on umbrellas, an InterCity 125 train passing the Olympic rings as crop circles in a field, and a rowing race (to the tune of the "Eton Boating Song").

 At Battersea Power Station a Pink Floyd pig was flying between the towers; the clock sound from another Pink Floyd song "Time" was heard passing Big Ben.
-The soundtrack included clips from the theme tune of The South Bank Show, "Caprice No. 24" (as composed by Andrew Lloyd Webber in his Variations fusion album), and the Sex Pistols' "God Save the Queen" as the film followed the route of the band's infamous cruise down the River Thames during the Silver Jubilee.
+The soundtrack included clips from the theme tune of The South Bank Show, "Caprice No. 24" (as composed by Andrew Lloyd Webber in his Variations fusion album), and the Sex Pistols' "God Save the Queen" as the film followed the route of the band's cruise down the River Thames during the Silver Jubilee.

 After lifting to an aerial view of East London mirroring the title sequence of the BBC soap opera EastEnders, to the sound of the drum beats from the closing theme, the film flashed down through the Thames Barrier.
 The view progressed into Bow Creek, and then below surface through a London Underground train and station, including historic footage of Isambard Kingdom Brunel's Thames Tunnel, and through the Rotherhithe Tunnel, accompanied by clips of an orchestral rendition of Elgar's Pomp and Circumstance Marches, "London Calling" by The Clash, the London Underground's Mind the Gap public address warning, and "Smile" by Lily Allen.
 It then switched to a sequence filmed outside the stadium shortly before the ceremony, superimposed with posters from previous Summer Olympics (all of them except 1900 Paris, 1936 Berlin, 1984 Los Angeles, and 1996 Atlanta), to a recording of "Map of the Problematique" by Muse.
 This ended with a live shot of three cast members holding the posters for the 2012 competition.

 There was then a ten-second countdown in the stadium, with children holding clusters of balloons that burst simultaneously, with the audience shouting out the numbers.
 Bradley Wiggins, who had won the Tour de France five days earlier, opened the ceremony by ringing the Olympic Bell that hung at one end of the stadium.
 Four upper-atmosphere balloons were released, each expected to carry a set of Olympic rings and a camera up to the mid-stratosphere.